adionditsak/Minipy/README.md

-minipy
+Minipy
 ======

-Minify and concat js + css files project
+Minify and concatenate js + css files with automatic detection.